wangyangparis/DataChallenge2020/README.md

 ## (customized) Lightgbm
 ### Custom Loss Function, penalty for FP
+In many cases, **we cann't assume that the cost of classifying things is equal**.
+For example, we build a system to detect whether a horse with stomach pain would end up living or dying.
+Let’s say someone brings a horse to us and asks us to predict whether the horse will live or die.
+We say die, and rather than delay the inevitable, making the animal suffer and incurring veterinary bills, they have it euthanized.
+Perhaps our prediction was wrong, and the horse would have lived.
+If we predicted this incorrectly, then an expensive animal would have been destroyed, not to mention that a human was emotionally attached to the animal.

+Besides tuning the thresholds of our classifier, there are other approaches e to aid with uneven classification costs.
+One such method is known as costsensitive learning.

 Xgboost use a **second ordre Taylor approximation**,light gbm also request the gradient and the hessien in its cost function, very alike to Xgboost.
 For binary classification, we use a log loss:
 𝐿=−𝑦ln𝑝−𝛽(1−𝑦)ln(1−𝑝)$$ $p$ as the probability estimated by sigmoid function. 𝛽 is the multiplier factor to increase the weight of FP loss.